clandrew/vapor/README.md

 # VaporPlus
 This is a DirectX Raytracing app for testing and reference purposes.
-It's loosely based off of the D3D12SimpleLighting sample, and has been tested using the raytracing fallback layer.
+It's loosely based off of the D3D12SimpleLighting sample, and has been tested using the raytracing fallback layer on RS5, i.e., Windows 10 October 2018 Update.

 Includes:
 * Mesh and simple mesh loader